turbra/gitops-project-ob/README.md

 ## Helm Templates

-The Helm templates, located within `environment/dev/helm/templates` and `environment/prod/helm/templates`, furnish the structure and configuration for a variety of Kubernetes resources:
+The Helm templates found in `environment/dev/helm/templates` and `environment/prod/helm/templates` serve as a foundational framework.
+They define a set of Kubernetes resources, which you can extend or modify to meet evolving requirements:

 - **Namespace**: Template for Kubernetes namespace creation.
 - **ResourceQuota**: Template that defines constraints like CPU, memory, and storage allocations for the namespace.